Analytic result for the top-quark width at next-to-next-to-leading order in QCD: Analytical and Numerical Results

 Collecting all the contributions as shown in Table \ref{tab:my_label}, we obtain the top-quark width $\Gamma_t=1.331$ GeV, which is the most precise determination of this quantity to date.
 When the top-quark mass varies from 170 GeV to 175 GeV, the width changes from 1.258 GeV to 1.394 GeV, displaying an almost linear dependence within this range, as shown in Fig.~\ref{fig:GammaT}.

 Finally, we discuss the theoretical uncertainties in our results.
 The first uncertainty is due to the arbitrary choice of the QCD renormalization scale $\mu$.
 We have chosen the default value $\mu=m_t$ in the numerical evaluation.
 Now we scan the scale $\mu \in [m_t/2,2m_t]$ and find that the variation of the result is about $\pm 0.8\%$ and $\pm 0.4\%$ at NLO and NNLO, respectively, which can be seen in Fig.~\ref{fig:GammaT}.
 This scale uncertainty has been reduced dramatically after including NNLO QCD corrections.
 The second uncertainty comes from the renormalization scheme of the top-quark mass.
 The top-quark mass used in Eq. (\ref{eq:input}) is defined in the on-shell renormalization scheme.
 If we adopt the $\overline{\rm MS}$ scheme in QCD corrections, the top-quark decay width would be $1.309$ GeV at NLO and $1.332$ GeV at NNLO, which differ from the results using the on-shell scheme by $- 3.79\%$ and $ 0.09\%$ at NLO and NNLO, respectively.
 The perturbative series using the on-shell mass usually grows rapidly at higher orders due to the infrared renormalon divergence \cite{Beneke:2021lkq}.
 This problem can be avoided if the decay rate is expressed in terms of the $\overline{\rm MS}$ renormalized top-quark mass.
 Assuming a power-like growth for the coefficients of $(\alpha_s/\pi)^n$ \cite{vanRitbergen:1999gs}, the missing NNNLO QCD contribution would be of the order of $0.4\%$.
-Third, the uncertainty at NNLO from the input parameter $\alpha_s (m_Z) = 0.1179\pm 0.0009 $ and $ m_W = 80.377\pm 0.012 $ GeV \cite{10.1093/ptep/ptac097} is $0.1\%$ and $0.01\%$, respectively.
+This is consistent with the expectation that the scale dependence gives a rough estimate of the unknown higher-order contributions.
+Third, the uncertainties at NNLO from the input parameters $\alpha_s (m_Z) = 0.1179\pm 0.0009 $ and $ m_W = 80.377\pm 0.012 $ GeV \cite{ParticleDataGroup:2022pth} are $0.1\%$ and $0.01\%$, respectively.
 Fourth, the deviation between the $\alpha$ scheme and the $G_F$ scheme we have used in the EW correction is $0.1\%$ at NLO.
 Lastly, the NNLO EW as well as the mixed ${\rm EW \times QCD}$ corrections have not been studied so far, but we estimate that they are of the order of $\alpha\delta_{\rm EW}^{(1)}$ and $\delta_{\rm EW}^{(1)} \times \delta_{\rm QCD}^{(1)}$, respectively.
 Therefore, after considering all the possible uncertainties, we conclude that the uncertainty of our result at NNLO is less than $1\%$.